ryazh3nka/.dotfiles/README.md

 # .dotfiles
-this setup was made for my laptop over the course of a few months. among other things, it features Sway and the Gruvbox terminal colorscheme. my goal is to make it as minimal as possible (still a work in progress though). the recommended way to manage the files is with tools like GNU Stow or plain old symlinks. feel free to use the configs provided in the repo as you please. all package names that i mention should be valid entries in the Arch repos.
+this setup was made for my laptop over a few months. it runs Sway with the Gruvbox terminal colorscheme. my workflow is Emacs-centric, so if you’re familiar with its bindings, you’ll see the logic in using the same set of shortcuts across most of the programs i use. the recommended way to manage these files is with GNU Stow or plain old symlinks.

 ## gallery
 <p align="center">